blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Studying a Religion.md

 ### Political Practices
 ### Domestic Rituals
 ## Denominations (May vary in beliefs)
+### By Schools of thought
+Schools of thought are called **Darshanas**.

+There are six orthodox schools of thought, which accept the authority of the Vedas, and are called **Astika**.
+Then there are another six schools of thought, which do not accept the authority of the Vedas, and they are called **Nastika**.

+Since there are six orthodox schools of thought, they are called **sadh darshana**

 ## Scriptures and Texts
 ## Connection to Other Religions
 ## Closing Notes (More details if any)